-This area is located south of the Silver Lake Wilderness between Routes 10 and 30 in Fulton County.
-It is near the population centers of Albany, Schenectady and Amsterdam, but remains comparatively little used by the public.
-Most of the area was heavily logged prior to state acquisition and there are a considerable number of old log roads, chiefly in the southern half, where most of the hills are low and gently sloped.
-These woods trails make comfortable hiking trails that can be enjoyed by all ages.
+This area is located in the Towns of, Bleeker, Caroga, Mayfield and Northampton, in Fulton County and the Town of Benson in Hamilton County.
+With the exception of snowmobile trails and the trail to the Kane Mountain Fire Tower, this area receives relatively little use.
+Most of the area was heavily logged prior to State acquisition and there are a considerable number of old log roads, chiefly in the southern half, where most of the hills are low and gently sloped.
+These woods roads make comfortable hiking trails that can be enjoyed by all ages.

 A number of small ponds afford some attractive camping sites.
 The second growth hardwoods that predominate allow easy foot travel both on and off the old woods roads and foot trails.
-This is in contrast to much of the state lands north of the area where the 1950 blow down and subsequent dense softwood reproduction has made travel off maintained foot trails quite difficult.

-This tract offers great potential to serve the wild forest recreational needs of New York's hikers, horsemen, snowmobilers, crosscountry skiers and campers, and it is capable of absorbing a considerable degree of public use.
+This is in contrast to much of the State lands north of the area where the 1950 blow down and subsequent dense softwood reproduction has made travel off maintained foot trails quite difficult.
+This tract offers great potential to serve the Wild Forest recreational needs of New York's hikers, horsemen, snowmobilers, cross-country skiers and campers, and is capable of absorbing a considerable degree of public use.